remotelxszk/NumberChat/README.md

 > ### ToDo List:
 > - Improve UI (kinda DONE?
 (Fix Darkmode))
-> - Replace placeholder messages in tableview and move some functionality to FirestoreBrain
+> - Replace placeholder messages in tableview and move some functionality to FirestoreBrain (DONE)
+> - Create a custom tableview cell for the chat list to make it look better and display more info
 > - Seperate Login View and Chat Selection (DONE)
 > - Replace Chat Slider with a Table View (Like Messenger, WhatsApp, Snapchat and others) (DONE)
 > - Realtime Firestore Notifications (Moved for later)